-The best location for a bird house is typically erected on a pole, 5 to 30 feet off the ground and away from trees to prevent attracting predators.
-In addition, the birdhouse also needs to be concealed well using foliage.
-Lastly, the specifics of birdhouse locations differ between different bird species, so that has to be taken into account.
+The best location for a birdhouse is to be mounted on a pole.
+This pole must be 5 to 30 feet off the ground and away from trees and predators.
+The best location for a birdhouse also needs to be concealed using camouflage.
+The best birdhouse locations differ between different bird species according to their needs.

 As the specifics of birdhouse placement and location differ between different species, there are certain caveats that need we need to consider when choosing a location for the bird that you intend to house.
 Read on to find out more!

 In setting up a birdhouse, there are some considerations that you may want to take note of before we dive into the specifics and details.
 Here we go:

 While birdhouse protection from predators and the adoption rate is useful for the birds, it is also equally important for the birdhouse to be accessible for bird watchers to observe and maintain.
 The birdhouse needs to be placed in a location where bird watchers can provide upkeep and cleaning out of the birdhouse when it is emptied.